DockittDockitt

 The PNG files are very large.

-PNG lossless compression produces larger files than JPG, especially for pages with complex colour content or large dimensions.
-If file size is a concern and the content doesn't require transparency or pixel-perfect sharpness, consider using the PDF to JPG conversion instead for a smaller output size.
+PNG lossless compression produces larger files than JPG, especially for pages with complex colour content.
+If file size is a concern and the content does not require transparency or pixel-perfect sharpness, consider using the PDF to JPG conversion instead for smaller output files.

-The PNG images look pixelated when I zoom in.
+The PNG images look pixelated when zoomed in.

-PNG is a raster format — it has a fixed pixel resolution.
-Zooming in beyond 100% will always show individual pixels.
-If you need the content to remain sharp at any zoom level, you need to work with the original PDF (which stores text and vectors) rather than a raster image export.
+PNG is a raster format with a fixed pixel resolution.
+Zooming in beyond 100 percent will show individual pixels regardless of the format.
+If you need content to remain sharp at any zoom level, work with the original PDF which stores text and vectors in a scalable format.

 I only need PNG images of certain pages.